piktx/local-ocr/README.md

 ### 🤖 Usage
-Run llama-ocr-locally using the following command: echo 'INSERT-RUN-COMMAND-HERE'
+Run local-ocr using the following command: echo 'INSERT-RUN-COMMAND-HERE'

 ### 🧪 Testing